sabio-engineering/cookbook-dvelp/careers/README.md

 # DVELP Careers

-We're looking to expand our team of talented people, and want to be as open about the process and opportunities as possible - hence our having all our careers information on GitHub.
+We're looking to expand our team of talented people, and want to be as open about the process and opportunities as possible - hence having all our careers information on GitHub.

 ## Open Opportunities